Bengas661/R-shiny-Portfolio/README.md

 # R Shiny Portfolio – [Giannis Elmatzoglou]

 Welcome to my R Shiny portfolio!
-These projects were developed as part of the “Data Visualization & Dashboarding with R” specialization (Johns Hopkins University, Coursera, Nov–Dec 2025).
+These projects were created as part of my interest on creating interactive dashboards with R.

-All datasets used are simulated or publicly available.
+Any datasets used are publicly available.

 ## Projects